Gippsland: History

 The traditional owners are Indigenous Australians of the Gunai nation and in part of West Gippsland the Bunurong nation.
 Before permanent European colonisation, the area was visited by sealers and wattle bark gatherers who did not settle.
 Samuel Anderson (1803–1863), a Scottish immigrant from Kirkcudbright, agriculturist and explorer, arrived in Hobart, Tasmania, in 1830, and in 1835 established a squatter agricultural settlement on the Bass River in Gippsland, the third permanent colonial settlement in Victoria (then called the Port Phillip District).
 His business partner Robert Massie joined him in 1837.
 Both had worked for the Van Diemen's Land Company at Circular Head, Tasmania.
 Samuel's brothers Hugh (1808–1898) and Thomas (1814–1903) arrived at Bass shortly after, where they established a successful farming venture.

 Further European colonisation followed two separate expeditions to the area.

 During his expedition to the South (December 1839 – May 1840) in March 1840, Polish explorer Paweł Edmund Strzelecki led an expedition across Gunai country, and gave his own names to many of their natural landmarks and places.
 Following these expeditions, the name "Gippsland" stuck, a name chosen by Strzelecki in honour of the New South Wales Governor, George Gipps, his sponsor.

 Angus McMillan led the second European expedition between 1840, naming Gunai country "Caledonia Australis".
 The naming of this geographical region, however, remained the name given by P. E. Strzelecki – Gippsland.

 The township of Bass was surveyed and colonised in the early 1860s.

 The intensive colonisation of south Gippsland began late in the 1870s.
 A story of that process is told in, The land of the Lyre Bird (1920).

-Before the cancellation of the 2026 Commonwealth Games, Gippsland was set to serve as one of its hosts in regional Victoria.
+Before the Victorian state government decision to cancel plans for hosting the 2026 Commonwealth Games, Gippsland was set to serve as one of its hosts in regional Victoria.